-In 2023, 2022 and 2021, we focused our capital expenditures on investments in (i) increasing production capacity; (ii) placing coolers with retailers; (iii) returnable bottles and cases; (iv) improving the efficiency of our distribution infrastructure; and (v) information technology.
+In 2024, 2023 and 2022, we focused our capital expenditures on investments in (i) increasing production capacity; (ii) increasing distribution capacity and efficiency; (iii) placing coolers with retailers; (iv) returnable bottles and cases; and (v) information technology.

-We have budgeted capital expenditures in an amount ranging between 8.0% and 9.0% of total revenues for 2024, which amount will primarily focus on strengthening our infrastructure, especially our manufacturing and distribution capacity, returnable bottles and cases, investments in information technology and investments in assets that increase our presence in the market.
+We have budgeted capital expenditures in an amount ranging between 8.5% and 9.5% of total revenues for 2025, which amount will primarily focus on strengthening our infrastructure, especially our manufacturing and distribution capacity, returnable bottles and cases, investments in information technology and investments in assets that increase our presence in the market.
 As is customary, this amount will depend on market and other conditions across our territories.

-We estimate that of our projected capital expenditures for 2024, approximately 36.7% will be for our Mexican territories and the remaining will be for our non-Mexican territories.
-We believe that internally generated funds will be sufficient to meet our budgeted capital expenditure for 2024.
+We estimate that of our projected capital expenditures for 2025, approximately 40.2% will be for our Mexican territories and the remaining will be for our non-Mexican territories.
+We believe that internally generated funds will be sufficient to meet our budgeted capital expenditure for 2025.